This unmarked lantern was probably made by the Pitner Gasoline Lighting Co., Chicago, IL,

 This lantern also came with the original wrench and alcohol bottle.

-This Thomas Kerosafe lantern, Model M1004, was made
+These Thomas Kerosafe lanterns, Model M1004, were made

 which has two reinforced holes to allow passage of the horizontal air intake tubes.